-2012 was a bumper year for the tramway, with our visitor numbers rising from 9,012 in 2011 to an amazing 16,187 in 2012.
+2013 was a really bumper year for the tramway, with just short of 25,000 visitors, over 9,000 more than 2012.
 This is all due to the enthusiasm of our dedicated band of volunteers.
 To keep this unique attraction safe & running requires an unstinting effort which has been rewarded by the increase in visitors who are able to enjoy the trip on an 1895 cableway.

-The comments we receive both "on-the-day" and via the website and Trip Advisor indicate that there is still a passion for victorian attractions (particularly as it is cheaper to ride now than when it was originally built).
+The comments we receive both "on-the-day" and via the website and Trip Advisor indicate that there is still a passion for victorian attractions.

 There are always things to do and improvements to make; but we are getting there!

-A short walk brings a Cafe and Pub within reach as well as the Brackenhall Countryside Centre plus the rocks and woods of Shipley Glen.
+A short walk brings a Cafe within reach as well as the rocks and woods of Shipley Glen.
 The bottom station allows access to Roberts Park and the River Aire and the delights of Saltaire with Salt's Mill and its famous Hockney Gallery.

-The Tramway is open most Sunday afternoons throughout the year.
-As well as rides on the open trams, there is a small souvenir shop at the top selling sweets plus a replica Edwardian shop at the bottom displaying nostalgia.
+As well as rides on the open trams, there is a small souvenir shop at the top station, selling sweets.
+There is a nostalgic Edwardian shop at the bottom station.

 Subject to the availability of volunteers we are now open: